NoName824/DFD35X/.github/Contributing.md

 # WORK IN PROGRESS - INCOMPLETE GUIDE
 # Welcome

 Welcome to the A35X project repository.
 Thank you for your interest in contributing to the project.
-Full details and guidelines on how to ensure this project is managed well are included below.
+Full details and guidelines on how to ensure this project is managed well are included below. **Also, please note that the 3d models used in this project are *closed source*.
+So if you commit any 3d models, they will not be merged as those will be done by the development team.**

 ## Required Software